Magisk-Modules-Repo/twrp-helper/README.md

   reconcile the messages here with the actual state of the device's recovery partition.

+* The module requires Magisk v19 or later.

 ## Warranty and Disclaimer

 This module is offered *as is* without warranty or support of any kind, either